CMB2/CMB2/readme.txt

 #### Bug Fixes

 * Fix issue in 2.2.5 with non-sortable repeatable groups not having new groups values be emptied on creation/clone.
+* Fix issue in 2.2.5 with options pages not saving when parent_slug was used.
+Fixes [#1008](https://github.com/CMB2/CMB2/issues/1008).

 ### 2.2.5.1